 With an early alpine start in the pre-dawn hours, we will climb 2-4 hours to the snow and ice slopes from our high camp to the false summit, Piker’s Peak (alt.
 11,657’) before continuing on to the true summit at 12,276’.
 We’ll take in the incredible 360 degree views and, of course, a few summit selfies.

 Conditions permitting, the return to camp may include the fun and exciting opportunity to glissade!
 This is a controlled slide on your feet or your backside, and is a fun alternative way to descend the mountain.
 The decent from the summit to high camp should take us a fraction of the time it took us to ascend.

 From high camp, we’ll take a leisurely 4-hour hike down.
 Before returning to Portland, we will enjoy a celebratory team meal.
-You may fly home that night on a red-eye flight or spend the night in Portland (hotel stay included in cost) to fly out on the 6th.
+You may fly home that night on a red-eye flight or spend the night in Portland (hotel stay included in cost) to fly out on the 6th or 13th.

 THIS TRIP INCLUDES THE FOLLOWING:

 Hotel lodging days one and four

 Breakfast, lunch, dinner, and energy bars on the mountain